 This blog post about Medellin nightlife is sponsored by The Belmonte Penthouse, a 4-bedroom, 4-bathroom luxury experience penthouse in Medellin.
 It comes with a jacuzzi, two integrated sound systems, dimmable and mood lighting throughout.

 I do my activities during the day.
-When the clock reaches 7pm, I’m looking forward to getting settled in, cooking dinner, hopefully cuddling with a cute girl and a documentary or scary movie, and getting to sleep by 11pm.
+When the clock reaches 7pm, I’m probably headed home or at the grocery store buying ingredients for dinner.
+If I’m fortunate, sharing that dinner and a cuddle with a cute girl and a documentary or scary movie.
+Dreaming by eleven..

 They call me Señor Anciano in Colombia!

 But, that’s not what this is about.
 And I did this for you.
-I made a left turn the last couple of months and actually went out based on a bunch of recommendations.
+I made a left turn the last couple of months into the abyss of the Medellin nightlife scene and actually went out based on a bunch of recommendations from you (thank you!
+Send more in comments).

 There are a few recommendations below that I have not been to and would love your opinion if you have.
 Nevertheless, I’ve added them because I figure if you’re new to Medellin, like I was 8 years ago, you’d rather start with a recommendation from someone familiar with the city than not.